JeremyGrosser/wacc/README.md

 single `WACC.Strings` package just to avoid duplicating the `Make_Identifier` logic in both the `Semantic_Analysis` and `TACKY` packages.
 I expect the `Strings` package to grow more functionality over time.

+## Chapter 6: if Statements and Conditional Expressions
+I never liked ternary operators in C. The list of examples for precedence rules and undefined behavior in this chapter really drive home how dangerous they are.
+Still, it's part of the langauge, so we must.
+I liked how the later stages of the compiler didn't need updating here.
+We already have conditional jump instructions, so adding if statements is really just a frontend concern.

+I'm a bit surprised that compound statements get their own chapter, but I'm sure I'll understand soon.